Four-Team College Football Playoff Odds Tracker

 Odds to Make 2020 College Football Playoff

-NB: the year of the title game is used to denote that season’s four-team CFP, even though the semifinals are often played prior to New Year’s Day.
-Hence, next season’s playoff will be the “2020 CFP.“
+Odds as of Mar.
+25. NB: the year of the title game is used to denote that season’s four-team CFP, even though the semifinals are often played prior to New Year’s Day.
+Hence, the next playoff will be the “2021 CFP.“

 As the season progresses, expect to see more teams pop up in the odds-list.
 The table above will be updated accordingly when they do.